PENNSYLVANIA PERSONAL INJURY LAWYERS

 Legal Guidance for Any Lancaster Construction Accident Claim

-In most cases, your first path to compensation is through workers' compensation benefits—as long as you file your claim within 120 days of the incident.
+In most cases, your first path to financial recovery is through workers' comp—as long as you notify your employer of the injury within 120 days of the incident.
 You may also have the right to pursue a third-party claim if defective equipment caused your injury or if your employer acted with intent to cause harm.

 Whatever your situation, we work to maximize your recovery.
 We investigate the details, gather evidence, and handle the legal process so you can focus on healing.
 Our goal is to take the stress of the claim off your shoulders while ensuring you understand every step.